acairns/acairns.co.uk/_posts/value-object-or-dto.md

 }
 ```

-We've determined that `SendMoney` and `MoneyWasSent` are DTOs.
+We've determined that `TransferMoney` and `MoneyWasSent` are DTOs.
 Naming helps reveal the objects intent to transfer data.
 But `Money` doesn't look to be a Command nor an Event.
 It's neither named imperatively to describe an action, or in the past-tense to represent a change.

 Naming can help reveal intent.
 However, in the case of `Money`, there are no clues as to the object's intended use.
-We do not have enough information to determine if it's a DTO or a Value Object.
+We do not have enough information to determine this object is a DTO.

 ## Value Objects